poenneby/practical-clojure/README.md

 ...
 ```

-The REPL is a good place to experiment and try out things quickly.
+The REPL is a good place to experiment and try things out quickly before including the code in the project.

 You can also evaluate **forms** directly in your IDE with the help of the plugins installed in the first step.